- 1. Sweet Harmony 4.24 49771 plays

 Liquid have, with Top 20 singles in the UK and numerous hits in Europe, achieved huge commercial success while maintaining critical acclaim.
 NME described the album Liquid Culture, released on XL Recordings, as “sophisticated, soulful techno” whilst Mixmag effused how it “works beautifully”.

-Having made a name on the international scene for electrifying live sets, Liquid continue to set crowds alight (not literally!) at festivals and clubs in the UK to performances in Tokyo, New York, Miami, Ibiza, Athens and Amsterdam amongst others.
+Having made a name on the international scene for electrifying live shows, Liquid continue to DJ and play at festivals and clubs across the world, from performances in Tokyo, New York, Miami, to Ibiza, Athens, Amsterdam and many others.